Food carts in Portland, Oregon: History

 In 1965, the first food cart in Portland, which sold kosher hot dogs, was set up across from Portland City Hall.
 In 1976, Portland opened up all of its downtown parks to competitive bidding.

 A 2001 report in The Oregonian stated Portland was home to 175 carts, with fierce competition for the four cart spaces available since 1987 in the South Park Blocks.
 A bidding war in February 2001 led to a combined price of $192,000 for the spaces.
 There was also a large cluster, often referred to as a food cart pod, at Fifth and Stark street, and one food cart had been operating since 1980.

 In 2010 it was estimated that there are between 450 and 671 carts citywide.
 In 2025, Portland had approximately 25 food cart pods and approximately 500 food carts.

 Food Cart Week is an annual event in the city.
 Approximately 130 businesses participated in the fourth event in 2025.

 Regulation

 Most North American cities sought to make the street for cars in the mid twentieth century, and thus imposed strict regulations on food carts, which led to few food carts remaining.
 In comparison, Portland has low regulation, such as having nearly no requirement for a food cart to have a particular structure, which makes the cost of entry low, and thus leading to a proliferation of carts.
 Many regulations are also not enforced as long as health and safety are not impacted.

+There has been concerns around hot dog and grilling stands being operated without permits near event venues Providence Park and Moda Center and have been caught committing offenses like discarding grease down the storm drains, selling alcohol to minors and blocking sidewalks.
+Multnomah County Health Department suspected some have ties with human trafficking and gang activities.